ivanBalev/Guessmos/README.md

-# Wordle api
+# Wordle-type api
- node.js wordle BE clone
+ node.js BE clone

 Hello there!